The normal minimum entrance qualification for registration at the School on a Master's programme is at least one of the following:

-Either a degree in medicine or a second-class honours degree of a recognised university in science/health-related subject.
-Students are expected to be health care professionals involved in eye care, or to have an appropriate technical qualification & work experience.
+Additionally for the MSc Public Health for Eye Care, students are expected to be health care professionals involved in eye care, or to have an appropriate technical qualification and work experience.

 Months of entry

-This course aims to provide eye health professionals with the public health knowledge and skills required to reduce blindness and visual disability in their population.
-The training will enable them to develop a public health oriented approach to eye care services and the control of blindness in keeping with the objectives of Vision 2020: The Right to Sight; acquire and apply skills in epidemiological and operational research, critical analysis of strategies for the control of major blinding eye diseases, in programme planning, management and evaluation; facilitate a personal development, so enabling individuals to contribute more fully to their countries’ and societies’ eye health; engage with local, national and international networks of health professionals and systems, for the prevention of blindness worldwide.
+They will acquire and apply skills in epidemiological and operational research, critical analysis of strategies for the control of major blinding eye diseases, in programme planning, management and evaluation; facilitate a personal development, so enabling individuals to contribute more fully to their countries’ and societies’ eye health; engage with local, national and international networks of health professionals and systems, for the prevention of blindness worldwide.

 Fees and funding